darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 For all drawn shapes, `Shift+scroll` changes the extent of the shape's feathering (the blur at the edge of the shape) and `Ctrl+scroll` changes the shape's opacity (how transparent it is).
 These operations are available in both creation and edit modes (as long as your mouse is over the shape in question).

+---

-_Note: The preceding scroll operations will also cause the **default** feathering or opacity to be changed when used in shape creation mode.
-These values will be reapplied the next time you create a new shape._
+**Note:** The preceding scroll operations will also cause the **default** feathering or opacity to be changed when used in shape creation mode.
+These values will be reapplied the next time you create a new shape.

+---

 # editing shapes